Olcrofte History, Family Crest & Coats of Arms

-Anglo-Saxon name Olcrofte comes from when the family resided in the area of Holcroft in Lancashire.
+The Anglo-Saxon name Olcrofte comes from when the family resided in the area of Holcroft in Lancashire.

 Early Origins of the Olcrofte family

-The surname Olcrofte was first found in Lancashire where one of the first record of the name was Robert de Holecroft who was listed in the Assize Rolls in 1246.
+The surname Olcrofte was first found in Lancashire where one of the first record of the name was Robert de Holecroft, who was listed in the Assize Rolls in 1246.
 A few years later, John Holecroft was listed in the Subsidy Rolls of 1327.

-"Lytham [a parish in Lancashire] is mentioned in the Domesday Survey under the name of Lidun.
+"Lytham [a parish in Lancashire] is mentioned in the Domesday Survey from 1086 under the name of Lidun.
 It early belonged, by gift of Richard Fitz-Roger, to the monks of Durham, and after the Reformation was granted to Sir Thomas Holcroft, whose descendant, Sir John, is said to have sold the property in 1606 to Sir Cuthbert Clifton, ancestor of the present lord of the manor."

 Early History of the Olcrofte family

-Another 169 words (12 lines of text) covering the years 1270, 1629, 1693, 1656, 1640, 1648, 1745 and 1809 are included under the topic Early Olcrofte History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Olcrofte research.
+Another 183 words (13 lines of text) covering the years 1270, 1692, 1425, 1644, 1629, 1693, 1650, 1662, 1656, 1640, 1648, 1745, 1809 and 1745 are included under the topic Early Olcrofte History in all our PDF Extended History products and printed products wherever possible.

 Olcrofte Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Olcrofte has been recorded under many different variations, including Holcroft, Holcrofte, Howcroft, Hocroft and others.

 Early Notables of the Olcrofte family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Olcrofte Notables in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) are included under the topic Early Olcrofte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Olcrofte family